wilsprouse/422-proj2/README.md

 --
 The project runs in reasonable time up to a 5x5 grid, ranging from 10 to 30 seconds.
 For a 6x6-grid, for example, it takes about 10-20 minutes.
 Beyond that, run time becomes exponentially longer.

-Contributors: Graham Whealan, Shoshonah Bernhardt, William Sprouse
+Contributors: Graham Whealan, Shoshanah Bernhardt, William Sprouse